Nevada Lunatics

 The Nevada Lunatics were a minor league baseball team based in Nevada, Missouri.
 Preceded by the 1901 Nevada "Reds," the Nevada teams played exclusively as members of the Missouri Valley League, with the "Lunatics" winning the 1902 league championship.

-Nevada teams hosted home minor league games at Centennial Park.
-The "Lunatics" nickname corresponded to Nevada serving as home to the Missouri State Hospital for the Insane in the era.
+The team being known by the unique "Lunatics" nickname corresponded to Nevada serving as home to the Missouri State Hospital for the Insane in the era.

+The Nevada teams hosted home minor league games at Centennial Park in Nevada.

 History

 Nevada, Missouri, first hosted minor league baseball in 1901.
 The Nevada Reds became founding members of the Independent level Missouri Valley League.

 The Nevada team became the Nevada "Lunatics" in 1902.
 The team moniker of "Lunatics" reflected local industry, as Nevada was then home to the Missouri State Hospital for the Insane.
 The building was the largest building in Missouri when it was constructed in 1885.
 The Nevada State Hospital closed in 1991 and the majority of the complex was demolished in 1999.